What Is AWS Lambda?

 If you are a first-time user of AWS Lambda, we recommend that you read the following sections in order:

-Read the product overview and watch the introductory video.
+Read the product overview and watch the introductory video to understand sample use cases.
 These resources are available on the AWS Lambda webpage.

 Read the "How It Works" section of this guide.
 This section introduces various AWS Lambda components you work with to create an end-to-end experience.
 For more information, see How It Works.

 Review the “Lambda Functions” section of this guide.
 To understand the programming model and deployment options for a Lambda function there are core concepts you should be familiar with.
 This section explains these concepts and provides details of how they work in different languages that you can use to author your Lambda function code.
 For more information, see Lambda Functions.

 Try the console-based Getting Started exercise.
 The exercise provides instructions for you to create and test your first Lambda function using the console.
 You also learn about the console provided blueprints to quickly create your Lambda functions.
 For more information, see Getting Started.

 Beyond the Getting Started exercise, you can explore the various use cases, each of which is provided with a tutorial that walks you through an example scenario.
 Depending on your application needs (for example, whether you want event driven Lambda function invocation or on-demand invocation), you can follow specific tutorials that meet your specific needs.
 For more information, see Use Cases.

 The following topics provide additional information about AWS Lambda: